-Huge cloud tower, sometimes with anvil.
+Huge cloud tower, sometimes with an anvil shape.
 Possible thunderstorm.

 Isolated, puffy cloud with sharp outlines.

 Grey-whitish low layer, sometimes with drizzle or snow grains.
 If Sun/Moon is visible, its outline is clear.
-Can occur in fragments.
+It can occur in fragments.

 Transparent milky or fibrous veil; casts shadow, produces halo.